Amirhossein-Safari-Embedded/mkv_srt_file_name_matcher/README.md

 ## License

 This project is not licensed and is provided as-is, without any warranty.
 You are free to use, modify, and distribute the code for personal use.
-However, please note that without a license, others may not have clear permission to use or modify your code.
-Consider adding an appropriate license to provide clear guidelines for the usage and distribution of your project.

 ## Contributing